 PINK Animals to the Rescue (or PINK Rescue) is a small rescue located in Toronto, Canada.
 We believe animals rescue us rather than the other way around.
 This is because they love us unconditionally no matter what.
 And in so doing, they teach us how to love unconditionally no matter what.

-Some of our pets are local but most are international.
+Some of our pets are local but most are from Egypt.
 Compassion knows no borders so why should we?
 We believe we are ONE world.